glsorre/amethystwindows/README.md

 ## Getting Amethyst Windows

-Download the appxbundle from the [releases page](https://github.com/glsorre/amethystwindows/releases/latest) and install it trough [MS App Installer](https://www.microsoft.com/en-us/p/programma-di-installazione-app/9nblggh4nns1?activetab=pivot:overviewtab).
+[Download the appxbundle](#download-cta) from and install it trough [MS App Installer](https://www.microsoft.com/en-us/p/programma-di-installazione-app/9nblggh4nns1?activetab=pivot:overviewtab).
+Notice that windows 10 creator update is the minimi requirement.

+Do not forget to star the project on github!

-## Technical Features
+## Features

-- supports windows 10 build 16299+
 - doesn't use DLL injection to manipulate windows
 - integrated with windows 10 virtual desktops
 - fast and light